melodicore/dfxengine/injector/README.md

 annotations and instantiates/invokes them automatically, resolving and injecting dependencies as it does.
 From version 2.0.0 onwards type parameters are supported as well.

+## Important

+Before building the injector with `InjectorBuilder.build()`, you must first call one of the scan methods.
+The `InjectorBuilder.scan()` method is recommended for most use cases, but if you need specific scan parameters you can use `InjectorBuilder.load(ScanResult)`, or if your environment (Android, GraalVM) requires build time scanning, you can use `InjectorBuilder.load(String)` to load a json-serialized build time scan.
+The [`BuildTimeScanner`](src/main/java/me/datafox/dfxengine/injector/BuildTimeScanner.java) class can be run with a single argument in the form of a directory path, which outputs a file called `scan.json` to that directory.
+Refer to your build environment's documentation on how to run the scan.

 ## Dependencies

 Any class that is instantiated by the injector can be used as a dependency, and there are three different cases where